 Hello friends!
 My name is Claudia Ojeda Rexach and I come from Guaynabo Puerto Rico.
 I am a rising senior majoring in History with a Latin American, Iberian, and Latino/a studies concentration.
 My interests center on Hispanic Caribbean history, surveillance studies, memory studies, and history of social revolutions.
 At Haverford, you can find me in the library or in the Admissions Office, since that is where I work.
 I am also heavily involved with the Alliance for Latin American Students and Latinx life on campus and have served in a couple of committees and help elected positions on campus.
 ISO holds a special place in my heart and was one of my favorite experiences to date at Haverford.
 I met so many wonderful people and have fond memories like dancing to traditional music from people's countries, talking about our expectations for college, and generally just having fun.
 I am super excited to get to know y'all over the course of the next year!!

 Loui Othman '21

-My name is Loui Othman 2021, I am a rising Junior and a Biology major and Neuroscience minor.
+My name is Loui Othman 2021, I am a rising senior, a Biology major, and a Neuroscience minor.
 I came all the way from Palestine.
-I am a dual citizen of the US and Palestine; I went to a Quaker school for high school and I did the International Baccalaureate program.
-Ask me about Middle East North Africa Club, International Student Association Club, Quaker affairs office, doing biology research, pre-med, science and anime.
-Russ is my favorite artist this year.
+I am a dual citizen of the US and Palestine; I went to a Quaker school for high school and I completed the International Baccalaureate program.
+Ask me about the Middle East North Africa Club, International Student Association Club, Quaker affairs office, doing biology research, pre-med, science, and series recommendations.
+I mostly listen to Pop and EDM but I always try different music styles so please feel free to tell me more about your music taste.
 I also tutor Arabic in Haverford, I am an intern at the office of Quaker affairs, and one of the Heads of MENA and Co-Head of ISA.
-I am doing Microbial Evolution and Ecology research this summer.
+I am doing Microbial Evolution and Ecology research this summer and during the year.
 I am super excited to meet all of you guys.

 Çiçek Yavuz '22